powolnymarcel/UserAuth/README.md

 #Probleme avec edit .......
 Working in it ...

+#INFOS sur heroku(lenteur offre FREE)
+Sleeping

+If an app has a web dyno, and that web dyno receives no traffic in a 30 minute period, the web dyno will sleep.
+In addition to the web dyno sleeping, the worker dyno (if present) will also sleep.

+If a sleeping web dyno receives web traffic, it will become active again after a very short delay.
+If the app has a worker dyno that was scaled up before sleeping, it will be scaled up again too.

 * l'app est configurée pour fonctionner avec mongoLab.
 #Requis pour lancer l'app:
 <ul>